ojshav/Drum/README.md

 ## Usage
 To use the website, open the index.html file in your web browser.
-The website interface will display a set of drum buttons corresponding to the letters A, S, D, F, G, H, and J on your keyboard.
+The website interface will display a set of drum buttons corresponding to the letters w, A, S, D, J, K, and L on your keyboard.

 To play a drum sound, simply press the corresponding letter on your keyboard.
 Each drum button has a unique sound that you can play and experiment with.